6 Tips for Fighting DDoS Attacks

-Distributed denial of service (DDoS) attacks are growing in size and intensity.
-What can you do to fight them?
+Distributed denial of service (DDoS) attacks can wreak havoc on your business.
+What can you do to stop a DDoS attack?

 A basic denial of service attack involves bombarding an IP address with large amounts of traffic.
 If the IP address points to a Web server, then it (or routers upstream of it) may be overwhelmed.
 Legitimate traffic heading for the Web server will be unable to contact it, and the site becomes unavailable.
 Service is denied.